DarkMarmot/kodama/README.md

 ### Tooltip Instance Configuration Methods

 Methods invoked on the d3.kodama.tooltip() instance can be chained when used as setters.
-Defaults will be derived from the global configuration methods listed above.
+Call without arguments to inspect current instance values.
+Defaults will be derived from the global configuration methods listed above when the instance is created.

 |Name | Parameters | Description |
 |-----|------------------------|-------------|